 Russia threatens Europe with strikes while gnawing at Ukraine’s east

-Moscow threatens retaliation for permitting Ukraine to strike inside Russia, keeping alive its implied nuclear menace.
+Moscow threatens retaliation after the US allowed Ukraine to strike inside Russia, keeping alive its implied nuclear menace.

 The United States on Tuesday provided the first official confirmation that its long-range Army Tactical Missiles (ATACMS) were in use in Russia, as Europe absorbed the ramifications of Russia’s retaliatory response with an intermediate ballistic missile that could strike “anywhere in Europe”.